D3XH3R/D3XH3R/README.md

 - 👋 Hi, I’m a Frontend dev.
-- 👀 I’m interested in building responsive websites with a lot of animation.
+- 👀 I’m interested in building responsive websites with much animation.
-- 🌱 I’m currently learning SASS and I want to master full-stack development.
+- 🌱 I’m currently learning React, and I want to master full-stack development.
 - 💞️ I’m looking to collaborate on open-source projects
-- 📫 How to reach me: I currently do not have a perfect portfolio website I built one but it didn't satisfy me, so I'm going to build one when I finish learning SASS.
+- 📫 How to reach me: I currently do not have a perfect portfolio website.
+I built one, but it didn't satisfy me, so I'm going to build one when I finish learning React.
-- ⚡ Fun fact: I think I'm going to be the first Full-stack dev in my country :).
+- ⚡ Fun fact: I think I'm going to be the first Full-stack dev in my college :).